 If you love your combat turn-based, deeply strategic, and played out on a grid, then you’ve probably played an awful lot of XCOM.
 You might even have played it on your phone, in XCOM: Enemy Within for example, given that the tactical shooter has been available on it for around six years now.
-That’s a lot of time, so you’re probably a little sick of XCOM at this point, but you might well fancy a similar experience.
+But there are also plenty of other games like XCOM knocking around on Android and iOS.

-If that’s you, then you’ve come to the right place.
-We’ve scoured the various app stores to bring you this list of XCOM alternatives that you can play from the comfort of your phone.
-While they do vary in terms of style, all of them contain a variety of your favourite features from the game that inspired them.
-You just might be trading guns for swords and sci-fi environments for lovely forests.
+So we’ve scoured the various app stores to bring you this list of XCOM alternatives that you can play from the comfort of your phone.
+While they do vary in terms of style, all of them contain a variety of the best features from the game that inspired them.
+You just might be trading guns for swords, and sci-fi environments for lovely fantasy forests.

-What are the best games like XCOM on mobile?
+Here are the best games like XCOM on mobile:

 Trading assault rifles and grenades for swords and bows, The Banner Saga is an excellent strategic turn-based strategy game that takes place in a frozen and uncaring world.
 If you dig the nihilism of Game of Thrones, you’ll enjoy the story offerings here, with a series of terrible events happening frequently during the course of your adventure.
 The good news is that the combat will appeal to fans of XCOM, with a grid and wide variety of moves for each character ready and present.
 For even more XCOM-esque game series, be sure to check our list of the best mobile strategy games.